 - Colchicine: Doctors commonly prescribe this medication at an early stage of the condition, but it can cause side effects, such as nausea and vomiting.

 - Nonsteroidal anti‐inflammatory drugs (NSAIDs): These drugs, which include ibuprofen, reduce inflammation and pain.

 - Corticosteroids: Doctors may offer these drugs to people who are unable to take NSAIDs.

 - Anakinra (Kineret): Anakinra is a new biologic drug for gout.

-A person should work with their doctor to determine the best medications for their situation.
+A person should work with their doctor to determine the best medications.
 They should make the doctor aware of how well the medications are working and whether there are any side effects.

 The Arthritis Foundation provides several tips for managing a flare-up, including:

 - drinking plenty of water